infinum/qa-handbook/Basics/Stress and problems.md

 ## Slack is on fire

-Even though from time to time we set the roof on fire with extraordinary performance, your Slack being on fire and "playing music" is a problem.
+Even though from time to time we set the roof on fire with extraordinary performance, your Slack being on fire and constantly making notification sounds is a problem.

 1. How urgent is something actually?
 2. You can snooze notifications